 Students with a major in Forensic Science will select one of the following specializations to establish their academic and professional focus.

-Forensic Biology Specialization - Fall 2018 Course Requirements
+Forensic DNA Analysis Specialization - Fall 2022 Course Requirements

 Specialization learning outcomes